kdm9/dna-proto-workflow/docs/source/index.rst

 Support
 -------
 ..
-  License (this is commented out due to the indentation)
+  License (this block is currently commented out (by indentation))
   ^^^^^^^

-  Mutant-Analysis-workflow is released under the GNU General Public License version 3 (or any later version).
+  Mutant-Analysis-workflow is copyright Norman Warthmann and released under the GNU General Public License version 3 (or any later version).

 Contributors
 ^^^^^^^^^^^^